In this article...

 If you identify with any of these case studies or common features, your nonprofit could probably benefit from CRM software.
 But don’t spend hours on the Internet researching vendors and solutions on your own.
 TechnologyAdvice has already done that for you.

-When you access our Product Selection Tool, you’ll find organized information and reviews of CRM solutions of every size and shape.
+When you access our Product Selection Tool, you’ll find organized information and reviews of CRM tools of every size and shape.
 We’ll connect you with the right vendors for your organization based on the features you value most, as well as other criteria including budget.
 Call one of our in-house product advisors or use the Product Selection Tool on our site to get a personalized recommendation.

 Best of all, our services are completely free because we want you to grow and succeed.
 We’re just nice like that.